ju5td0m7m1nd/Cryptolancer/privateNet/README.md

 1. Start another peer

-    On your same machine instantiate a new datadir:
+    On your same machine instantiate a new datadir: (`genesis.json` must be same as 1st node)
     ```
     $ mkdir node2 && cd node2
     $ geth --datadir . init genesis.json